khakimov/chikate/README.md

   // Keys: route to input, add to history on submit keys.on('key', ev => {
+    // Exit: press Ctrl+C twice within ~1s in examples/app_demo.js.
-    if (ev.name === 'Ctrl+C') return process.exit(0);
+    // For quickstarts, you can exit immediately: if (ev.name === 'Ctrl+C') return process.exit(0);
     if (input.handleKey(ev.seq)) {
       if (ev.name === 'Enter' && input.value) {